shbhate/udacity_ud617/word_inverted_index_overview.md

 ## Problem Description

 An inverted index was constructed for the input file 'forum_node.tsv' using MapReduce during one of the course exercises.
-In the word inverted index created, each word present in the discussion forum posts has a list of ids of posts which contained that word, along with the total length of this list.
+In the word inverted index thus created, each word present in the discussion forum posts has a list of ids of the posts which contained that word, along with the total length of this list.
 I have suggessted an improvement to the index building process by using combiners during the index computation.

 ## Solution